Filming Beneficiary Stories: How we approach sensitive storytelling

 Why beneficiary stories matter so much

 The most effective charity and healthcare films are almost always built around a single person’s authentic story.
 Not statistics.
 Not spokesperson interviews.
-Not animations explaining a programme.
+Not animations explaining a programme to camera.
 A real person, telling their story in their own words, in a way that makes the viewer feel what it is to be in their position.

-Our films for Age UK, Loneliness, followed a series of older people living alone.
-Their vulnerability was the films greatest strength.
+Our films for Age UK, about loneliness, followed a series of older people living alone.
+Their vulnerability was the film’s greatest strength.
 But it was also what made the production the most serious responsibility we carry in our work.
-When we finish these type of films what we are most proud of is not just the production, and that the films do their intended job, its that the participants, the families, felt heard, respected and safe throughout.
+When we finish these type of films what we are most proud of is not just the production, and that the films do their intended job, it’s that the participants, the families, felt heard, respected and safe throughout.

 The ethical framework